 If you need some inspiration on how to produce great quality content, please check these pillar blog posts:

 I highly recommend reading the first one in the list above to learn how to create MVP's (Massive Value Posts).
+It's these kinds of articles that Google loves to rank high.

-So, let's make a start start:
+So, let's make a start right now:

 I always say this and believe it to be 100% true: